macalinao/ian-website/posts/2019-07-18-nix-first-impressions.md

 Aside from the above advantages, there are many things I've found to be really useful that I didn't know of when I first installed NixOS.

+### General service/program configuration

+There are several things I never set up on my Arch computer because I thought they would be too complicated to set up in my dotfiles, and if I broke things I wouldn't easily be able to replicate my issues.

+One thing I implemented was [an nginx ingress for my HTTP services](https://github.com/macalinao/dotfiles/blob/master/nixos/services/nginx.nix).
+I have a few HTTP services on my machine that I'd like to expose to anyone on the local network (all configured and installed through Nix):

+- Transmission (for torrents)
+- A file server, for my aforementioned torrents
+- A few servers (frontend and backend repos of my company's product)
+- Plex, for media viewing

+I wanted a way to be able to share certain services with other people and devices on my network without having to expose more than port 80, so I set up an nginx proxy.
+This was really easy to setup, and I did not need to write any actual nginx config.
+I was also easily able to add the `fancyindex` extension to nginx without having to recompile or install anything extra.
+Setting up htpasswd was also very easy as I just had to read an htaccess file from my secrets repo.

+Other things I've configured via Nix include VSCode (including packages), Private Internet Access, and Jupyter notebook.
+They were all much easier to set up than if I had done the manual way.

 ### XOrg configuration

 One of the big reasons I got NixOS was that my XMonad installation didn't work properly on Arch out of the box.
-Nix would let me remove all of the confounding variables that might have been interfering with a proper installation of the window manager.
+Nix would let me remove all of the confounding factors that might have been interfering with a proper installation of the window manager.

 Here's my configuration: